 Snapchat "Snaps" consist of images or short videos that are only available on a temporary basis (although options exist for Snaps to be saved to the user's Memories for later viewing).
 Snapchat Stories are another option made from a series of chronological Snaps presented as a group.
 The platform continues to grow with additional features that keep its users coming back.

 If you're looking for a fun, effective way to build a personal relationship with your followers, Snapchat is the perfect tool.
 Videos have a maximum length of 10 seconds, and it's not required or expected to have the world's best production values, so Snapchat fosters an atmosphere of humor, friendliness, and fun.
 Use Snaps and Stories to interact with followers and let them in behind the scenes.
 Even the most routine (or random) occurrences can be perfect for Snapchat.
 If you have a brick-and-mortar location, share video of events as well.
 Come up with fun ways to interact with your followers, teach them about your products and business, and keep them engaged.
-You can also release Snapchat-exclusive promotions to reward your followers for their loyalty.
+You can also release Snapchat-exclusive promotions and run Snapchat Ads to reward your followers for their loyalty.

 The most important thing about marketing on Snapchat is to keep it up and work it into your routine throughout the day.
 Followers enjoy the feeling that they're being let in on something that's happening "right now," so frequent Snaps are a must.